yan530/complexcalc/README.md

 its operations.

 Additionally, certain mathematical operations (add, multiply) support more than two parameters, which we should also support.
+These will take arrays of Integers as the single parameter.

 On top of that, we should be able to perform some operations on some different data types, such as Cartesian points (x,y pairs), so our Calculator will need to support those as well.